x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/manage-dynamic-distribution-groups.md

 - Use **Members** section to change the criteria used to determine membership of the group.
 You can delete or change existing membership rules and add new rules.
 For procedures that tell you how to do this, see [Use the new EAC to create a dynamic distribution group](#use-the-new-eac-to-create-a-dynamic-distribution-group).

+>[!Important]
+>It can take up to 2 hours for the membership list to be recalculated and links updated.

 ###### Settings

 Under **General settings** section, select the checkbox **Hide from my organization's global address list** if you want to hide the group from the list.